-- A. Regular semester day and all night classes Academic and technical students missing a class more than twice the number of times it meets in a week during a semester will be dismissed from that class due to excessive absences.
-Career students enrolled in a "shop class" will be allowed a maximum of six absences during a semester. - B. Summer day classes Academic and technical students are allowed only two absences during any four week term.
-Career students enrolled in an eight week "shop course" are allowed only four absences. - C. Weekend classes A student should not be absent from any part of a weekend class.
-Only in extreme circumstances may a student be excused by the instructor for missing any portion of a weekend class session. - D. Other classes A student may not be absent more than twice as many times as the number of semester hours of credit conveyed by a course.
-An absence is defined in this case as missing fifty (50) minutes of a lecture (or equivalent) class, or missing one hundred (100) minutes of a laboratory, shop, activity, or field type of class. - E. An instructor may propose a stricter rule for absences from a class if approved by the instructor's immediate supervisor and by the next level of administration. - F. The absence rule for any class must be included in the course syllabus provided to all students at the first meeting of the class.
+- Regular semester day and all night classes Academic and technical students missing a class more than twice the number of times it meets in Α. a week during a semester will be dismissed from that class due to excessive absences.
+Career students enrolled in a "shop class" will be allowed a maximum of six absences during a semester unless the class is structured in one of the other formats. - Summer day classes Academic and technical students are allowed only two absences during any summer day term.
+Career students enrolled Β. in an eight week "shop course" are allowed only four absences. - C. Weekend classes - A student should not be absent from any part of a weekend class.
+Only in extreme circumstances may a student be excused by the instructor for missing any portion of a weekend class session. - Other classes A student may not be absent more than twice as many times as the number of semester hours of credit conveyed by a course.
+D. An absence is defined in this case as missing fifty (50) minutes of a lecture (or equivalent) class, or missing one hundred (100) minutes of a laboratory, shop, activity, or field type of class. - An instructor may propose a stricter rule for absences from a class if approved by the instructor's immediate supervisor and by the next level Ε. of administration. - The absence rule for any class must be included in the course syllabus provided to all students at the first meeting of the class.
+F.